HectorVilas/odin-library/README.md

 ## About the project:

 This time I'm making a library.
-This will be a single page, where the user can make a list with books, indicating name, author, number of pages and if it was readed or not.
+This will be a single page, where the user can make a list with books, indicating name, author, number of pages and if it was read or not.

 This is just another practice.
 This time it's about object constructors, first with the "old" way (`function` constructors and `prototype`s), then the modern way (`class`, `constructor`, etc), the "syntactical sugar" way, as introduced in ECMAScript 6 in 2015.